A guide to private renting in the UK: tenants’ rights in 2024

 Private renting can be a complicated business, so we hope this guide helps you in your quest to find a good place to live.
 Ultimately, the best way to get the most out of your rental experience is to equip yourself with knowledge on what you’re legally entitled to.

 We’ll keep this guide updated alongside any updates associated with the Renters Reform Bill, so you can keep checking back for what’s new.
-With any luck, the legal rights of tenants will continue to increase with fewer evictions and more leeway for those who rent.
+With any luck, tenants' rights will continue to increase with fewer evictions and more leeway for private renters.

 For more on housing advice and legal rights, or help with email templates, contact your nearest Citizens Advice.